Skip to main content

 • Confirmation emails

-• Any rejection messages (note if automated or human)
+• Rejection messages (note if automated or human)

 • Whether you were informed AI would be used